 Basis for Grant Amount Paid to Students

 All Title IV eligible students are impacted who are attending during the declared disaster period.
-The population impacted by the COVID-19 pandemic includes students who were active on March 27, 2020 or began attending prior to June 1, 2020.
+The population impacted by the COVID-19 pandemic includes students who began attendance in a payment period or period of enrollment that begins between March 13, 2020 and the later of December 31, 2020 or the last date that the national emergency is in effect, whichever is later.
 The impact of actions such as shelter at home, curfews, the closing of businesses has created financial hardships for all students who have moved to online learning.
-A review of the active population on April 14, 2010, revealed 72% of the students had a $0 EFC and 27% were eligible for a portion of a full Pell award with only 1% being not eligible for Pell Grant.
+A review of the active population on April 14, 2010, revealed 72% of the students had a $0 EFC and 27% were eligible for at least a portion of a Pell Grant award with only 1% being not eligible for Pell Grant.

 To make the grant funds available to all Title IV eligible students who are attending during the declared disaster period Milan will pay a monthly amount to each eligible student for as long as funds are available thru the Emergency Financial Aid Grants to Students under the Coronavirus Aid, Relief, and Economic Security (CARES) Act.